0ceal0t/Dalamud-VFXEditor/README.md

 ## TODO
 - [ ] Update wiki (again...sigh)
-- [ ] Better model import dialog
-- [ ] Export multiple + dependencies.
-Maybe a nice dialog selecting what you want?

 - [ ] Investigate VFX flags
 - [ ] Better nodegraph view? might not really be necessary yet
 - [ ] Better Viewer for 3d model? (added lines, but is using ImGuizmo for scaling, etc. really necessary?)